Implementation of full and simplified likelihoods in CheckMATE: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we presented a version of \CM{}, which significantly updates the database of available experimental searches.
+In this paper, we present a version of \CM{}, which significantly updates the database of available experimental searches.
 All included searches are based on the full data set of LHC Run 2.
 Here, we describe the implementation of 9 ATLAS searches and 4 CMS searches.
 Another update comes with the inclusion of statistical models, which in a number of examples significantly improve sensitivity and expand exclusion limits.
-This implementation includes full and simplified likelihoods provided by the ATLAS collaboration, and simplified correlated background models provided by CMS.
+This implementation includes the full and simplified likelihoods provided by the ATLAS Collaboration and the simplified correlated background models provided by CMS.
 With a number of options available, it allows users to fully control the numerical evaluation. \CM{} can be downloaded from the GitHub repository:

-More information, including previous versions, expanded validation notes can be found at:
+More information, including previous versions and expanded validation notes, can be found at:

-In future releases, we plan to further expand \CM's capabilities by allowing statistical combination of different searches and orthogonal signal regions.
-In a separate note we will cover another new development to \CM{}, which is an interface to machine learning methods which are becoming increasingly common tool in experimental analyses at the LHC.
+In future releases, we plan to further expand the \CM capabilities by allowing a statistical combination of different searches and orthogonal signal regions.
+In a separate note, we will cover another new development to \CM{}, which is an interface to machine learning methods which are becoming increasingly common tools in experimental analyses at the LHC.